-Narrative nonfiction writing is a genre typically defined by using literary techniques to create fact-based narratives.
+Narrative journalism is a genre typically defined by using literary techniques to create fact-based narratives.

-But narrative nonfiction writing is also an emotional investment.
+But narrative journalism is also an emotional investment.
 It requires something intangible but necessary: empathy.

 In my experience, the first step to practicing empathy is being humble.
 Accepting that you don’t know anything about how a community functions will force you to free your mind of judgment.